 A confirmed pre-booking in a registered tourist facility is a pre-requisite for the visa.

-Tourist visa extensions shall be made available to long stay tourists and tourists who may require visa extensions due to quarantine measures without any further fees.
+Tourist visa extensions shall be made available to long-stay tourists and tourists who may require visa extensions due to quarantine measures without any further fees.

-Tourists must provide emergency contact information during the visa issuance process.
+Tourists must provide emergency contact information during the visa-issuance process.

 A health fee of fifty dollars will have to be incurred on grounds to cover further local health procedures imposed by the Public Health Authority as part of the new requirements.

 Movement will be limited for visitors around the inner islands of Mahé, Praslin and La Digue.
+All new arrivals must be transferred to hotels directly by certified transports.

 All inclusive resorts and islands resorts will be recommended to visitors as they provide the opportunity to have guests in a self-contained environment while enjoying their holiday in paradise and respecting the social distancing measures.